 The two major differences between traditional whole life insurance and modified whole life insurance are:

-Cash value: Your premiums begin to fund your cash value account right away with whole life insurance, but you will need to wait until your premiums go up with modified whole life.
+The cash value: Your premiums begin to fund your cash value account right away with whole life insurance, but for most modified whole life policies, you will need to wait until your premiums go up.

 How much does modified whole life insurance cost?